spirpinias/MACS3/README.md

 # MACS3
 ##  Call Peaks

 MACS3 is a peak calling tool for ChIP seq data to identify transcript factor binding sites.
-This capsule only works with .bam inputs.
+This capsule works with .bam, .bed, .bed.gz, and .bam.gz inputs.

 ## Features

-- Searches your data folder for the alignment files in .bam format.
+- Searches your data folder for the files in aforementioned format.
 - Searches your data folder for a compare file in .csv format.
-- Compare format must be control,case.
+- Compare format MUST like so - control,case.
 - Use file prefix to identify case and control samples.
 For example, hypoxia_test_rep1.bam would use file prefix hypoxia_test.
-- Each line in compare file will have paired case and control bams, i.e., “hypoxia_test,hypoxia_control”
+- Each line in compare file will have paired case and control bams, i.e., “hypoxia_control,hypoxia_test”
-- If you do not provide a compare file, the tool assumes all provided .bam files are ChIP data.
+- If you do not provide a compare file, the tool assumes all provided files are ChIP data with no comparisons or controls.

 ## Naming Convention